GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 tags: App Engine, Python, Falcon, API
 date_published: 2017-04-25
 ---
-This tutorial shows a sample Python app built with [Falcon][falcon].
+This tutorial shows how to build Python api built with [Falcon][falcon].

-Falcon is known as one of the most powerful Python web frameworks in terms of performance.
+Falcon is a high-performance Python framework for building cloud APIs.
+It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.

 In order to follow this guide, you will need to previously installed Python in your local machine.